Twint-AG/sdk/resources/docs/use-cases.rst

 .. note::
     The reversal ID in this example is computed from the order ID and for each reversal the index is increased.
-The ecommerce platform at hand most likely offers a more sophisticated way to generate unique reversal IDs.
+The e-commerce platform at hand most likely offers a more sophisticated way to generate unique reversal IDs.

 Handling end-user devices
 =========================